GVSU IN SEVILLA

 An introduction to issues in contemporary Spain: politics, nationalism, and cultural diversity, gender issues, immigration, and the arts.
 Topics on contemporary Spain are complemented by lectures and on-site visits to the major monuments of Seville, Cordoba, and Granada.

-GVSU Course Equivalency: TBD
+GVSU Course Equivalency: 310

 SEVI 301– Introduction to Literary and Cultural Analysis